LiamLlamazares/math_blog/_posts/2023-07-12-PDEs-3-Sobolev_spaces.md

 $\varphi \in  C^\infty(\mathbb{T}^d)$ as the boundary effect of periodic functions cancels out.

-To obtain this cancellation on a general open $D$ we need to impose that our test function $\varphi$ vanishes in a neighborhood of the boundary.
+To obtain this cancellation on a general open $D$, we need to impose that our test function $\varphi$ vanishes in a neighbourhood of the boundary.
-That is we need our test functions to have compact support.
+That is, we need our test functions to have compact support.

 **Definition 1**.
 Let $U$ be an open set, then we define